Awards Criteria

 - Application materials

-- Nominee, nominator, and protégé statements
+- Nominee, nominator, and protégé completed forms

 Nominations will not be considered if they exceed word count limits.